esphome/esphome-devices/src/docs/devices/Geeni-Outdoor-Duo/index.md

 esphome:
   name: geeni_outdoor
   friendly_name: geeni

-  platform: ESP8266
-  board: esp01_1m
+esp8266:
-    # Change board to 'esp12e' if the original Tuya WB3S has been desoldered and replaced with an ESP12
+  board: esp01_1m # Change board to 'esp12e' if the original Tuya WB3S has been desoldered and replaced with an ESP12

 # OTA flashing
 ota: